flutter/website/src/jobs/eng_mgr.md

 *   Partner with engineers to guide them along the path of their career development
 *   Collaborate with product management, developer relations, user experience research, and other engineering teams to ensure we’re meeting Flutter’s goals

+### Traits you will help you in this role

+*   Enjoys working in a team environment and building relationships with people
+*   Passionate about building inclusive teams that allow every team member to bring their whole identity to work

 ## Qualifications

 ### Minimum qualifications